A unit-level small area model with misclassified covariates: Ethiopia DHS data application

 We also consider age, being self reported, as a continuous variable observed with error.

 To accommodate error in variables we apply the methodology described in Section~\ref{sec:03}.
 Our aim is to investigate the effect of neglecting measurement error in both categorical and continuous covariates on the assessment of the regression effects and on the prediction of area-specific BMI mean levels.
-In order to assess the efect of measurement error, we estimate the proposed model, along with its no-measurement-error counterpart.
-We assume that all the regression effects have zero a priori mean and set $a_{u}, b_{u}, a_{e}, b_{e}, a_{s}, b_{s}$ equal to 0.001; moreover we specify $\sigma^{2}_{w}=1$ and $\alpha_{k,k}=0.5; \alpha_{k,k-1}=\alpha_{k,k+1}=0.2$ $(k=1,\dots, K)$, with uniform transition probabilities on the remaining categories.
+In order to assess the effect of measurement error, we estimate the proposed model, along with its no-measurement-error counterpart.
+We assume that all the regression effects {\blue a priori have} zero mean and variances equal to $10^4$ and set $a_{u}, b_{u}, a_{e}, b_{e}, a_{\eta}, b_{\eta}, a_{w},b_{w}$ equal to 0.001; moreover we specify $\mu_{\mu_{w}}=0$, $\sigma_{\mu_{w}}=10^4$.
+For the transition probabilities we specify an informative distribution: we set $\alpha_{k,k}=0.5$ and $\alpha_{k,k-1}= \alpha_{k,k+1}=0.2$ for $k=2,\dots, K-1$, and spread the residual mass over the remaining elements ($\alpha_{k,j}= 0.1/(K-3), j=1, \dots, K; j\neq k $).
+For the extreme categories, $k=\{1, K\}$ we set $\alpha_{1,2}=0.2, \alpha_{1,j}= 0.2/(K-2)$ and $\alpha_{K,K-1}=0.2, \alpha_{K,j}=0.2/(K-2)$, respectively, $ j=1, \dots, K; j\neq k$ ($k=\{1, K\}$, respectively).
+This specification reflects our prior assumption that most of the observed categories are correctly specified and that the misclassification is more likely to {\blue involve} adjacent categories.
+To assess sensitivity of estimates to the prior specification, we considered alternative non informative Dirichlet priors, as detailed in Section 1 of the Supplementary Materials.
+The results indicate that inferences are robust to the choice of the vector $(\alpha_1,\dots ,\alpha_K)$, which can be ascribed to the high level in the hierarchy occupied by the Dirichlet prior.

 For each model, we generate $10^{4}$ Markov chain Monte Carlo simulations, discarding the first half and then thinning the chains by taking one out of every 10 sampled values.
 Chain convergence has been monitored by visual inspection using standard convergence diagnostic tools, such as trace plots and autocorrelation plots.